By Ed Melendez

 I’ve often been asked how I learned to sing.
 Well honestly, I’ve always considered myself a songwriter first and anything that helps facilitate that (singing, playing an instrument) second.
 I’m also asked if I’ve ever taken voice lessons.
 The short answer is I haven’t.

 Growing up, my family certainly loved music, but they mostly played the “radio“.
-So this of course means I had no one in my family with the musical gene, except for myself.
-So advice was pretty scarce.
+So this, of course, means I had no one in my family with the musical gene, except for myself.
+So the advice was pretty scarce.

 I learned early in my musical journey that I didn’t really have skills for singing.
-Well serious singing anyway.
-My voice had no control, no range, and no ability to be use in its full potential.
+Well, serious singing anyway.
+My voice had no control, no range, and no ability to be used to its full potential.
 But it dawned on me, those singing on the radio did have those attributes.

 So I decided I would try and learn from those voices.
 I would study what I liked about my favorite singer’s voice and then try to reproduce it with my own voice.
 Talk about a daunting challenge.
-Lots of trail and error. but I had to learn to listen really well.
+Lots of trial and error.
+But I had to learn to listen really well.

 This week’s teacher: Dennis DeYoung.

 A few fun facts about Dennis.
-He also is a self taught singer.
+He also is a self-taught singer.
 His mother was a huge fan of 50′s 60′s recording artist, Johnny Mathis, who also is credited with having a very unique voice in his own right.
 Dennis wanted nothing more than to please his mother (as Dennis tells the story), so he decided he wanted to sing just like Mr. Mathis.
-This would ultimately have a great influence on Dennis’s own vocal tone an style.
+This would ultimately have a great influence on Dennis’s own vocal tone and style.

 Dennis is a tenor.
-His voice style has a very strong theatrical vibrato and uses hard consonants in the way he annunciates words.
-One other odd, or maybe even uniquely quirky and distinguishable characteristic about Dennis’ singing style is Dennis’s propensity to sing certain words with a bit of a British accent.
+His vocal style has a very strong theatrical vibrato and he uses hard consonants in the way he annunciates words.
+One other odd, or maybe even uniquely quirky and distinguishable characteristic about Dennis’ singing style is Dennis’ propensity to sing certain words with a bit of a British accent.
 A unique quality I find rather appealing about Dennis’ voice.